 Are you a clergy taxpayer who is concerned about being hit with a tax penalty come tax day in April?
 The IRS “safe harbor” rule may be the solution.
-Let’s dive deeper into this regulation and see how it can potentially help you.
+Let’s explore this regulation and see how it can potentially help you.

 What is the IRS “safe harbor” rule?